Bella Tenebrix

 Personality Profile:

-Conscientiousness: Very High (precise, quietly meticulous, dependable in crisis)
+Conscientiousness: Very High (precise, mindful of consequence in every choice)

 Additional Traits: